-Training reimbursementTuition assistance for child dependants.
+Training reimbursementsTuition assistance for child dependants.

-Any employee who completes a plan/project ahead of schedule and consequently increases Phison's profits by 5% or more will be rewarded.
+Any employee who completes a plan/project ahead of schedule and consequently increases Phison's profits by 5% or

 Any employee whose proposal for enhancing Phison's operating guidelines, management systems, manufacturing technologies, work processes, sales practices or equipment maintenance/improvement mechanisms has been accepted and implemented to either drive up workplace efficiency by at least 10%, or cut costs by at least NT\$500,000, will be awarded.